 When you get a bed bug infestation, it can seem like the end of the world.
-You read horror stories about them all the time and wonder…can you really get rid of bed bugs?
+You read horror stories about them all the time and wonder, how do you get rid of bed bugs?
 Are they destined to stay forever once they take up residence?
 The good news is that bed bugs can be treated and eradicated.
 Yes, they are tough to get rid of.
-Patience and perseverance is the key.
+Patience is the key.
 If one method doesn’t do the trick, you simply move on to another.

-There are five phases to getting rid of bed bugs and each of them are vitally important to the process.
+There are five phases to getting rid of bed bugs and each of them is vitally important to the process.
 Those phases are: